lzl124631x/LeetCode/leetcode/887. Super Egg Drop/README.md

 2.  `1 <= N <= 10000`

 ## TLE Solution
-Assume we choose to throw the egg at floor i:
+Assume we choose to throw the egg at floor `i`:
 * If the egg breaks, we continue throwing between floors `[1, i - 1]`, with one less egg available
 * If the egg doesn't break, we continue throwing between floors `[i + 1, N]`, with the same number of eggs.
 In this way, for whichever floors region `[m, n] (1 <= m <= n <= N)`, we can regard floor `m - 1` is safe while floor `n + 1` is not safe.
 So the 2nd case above is analogous to throwing between floors `[1, N - i]`.